AdrienChampion/benchi/README.md

-# Features
+# Features (short term)

 Running:

 - [x] dispatch benchmarks in parallel
 - [x] for each benchmark dispatched, dispatch tools in parallel
 - [x] log stdout of the tools, and stderr if non-empty
-- [ ] retrieve and log user-defined data from runs (memory usage, something from the output, *etc.*)
-- [ ] validate tool runs individually and against each other with user-defined validators (if any is provided)
+- [x] validate tool runs individually and against each other with user-defined validators

 Analyzing data:

 - [x] cumulative plot of some or all of the tools
 - [x] comparative plot of two of the tools
+- [x] comparative plot distinguishing between validation status
+- [ ] produce super cool breakdown of the data in markdown
+- [ ] customizable markdown table generation

+# Features (maybe)

+Running:
+- [ ] retrieve and log user-defined data from runs (memory usage, something from the output, *etc.*)

+Analyzing data:
 - [ ] customizable LaTeX `tabular` generation
-- [ ] customizable markdown table generation
 - [ ] interactive data exploration